ShivamASNS-py/ASNS/README.md

 A compact control unit sits on the desk — a 3D-printed, rounded 11.7 × 10.5 × 6 cm box housing the brains of the system, connected to the LED strip via JST connectors.

-## How it works (planned)
+## How it works

-- **ESP32-WROVER-IE** will poll **Nova**, the AI backend, over HTTPS for space event data.
+- **ESP32-WROVER-IE** polls **Nova**, the AI backend, over HTTPS for space event data.
-- **Nova** (built on Groq's `gpt-oss-120b`) will pull from NASA (DONKI, EONET), N2YO (live satellite/ISS telemetry), and Le Système Solaire (planetary data), then decide what's actually worth surfacing — since raw satellite data alone updates constantly, and without filtering it would drown out every other signal.
+- **Nova** (built on Groq's `gpt-oss-120b`) pulls from NASA (DONKI, EONET), N2YO (live satellite/ISS telemetry), and Le Système Solaire (planetary data), then decides what's actually worth surfacing — since raw satellite data alone updates constantly, and without filtering it would drown out every other signal.
-- A lightweight on-device filter will also run directly on the ESP32, recognizing ~25–50 major satellites (ISS, Hubble, Starlink, etc.) so simple, high-value events — like *"ISS visible in 5 minutes!"* — can trigger a notification animation without waiting on a full AI round-trip.
+- A lightweight on-device filter also runs directly on the ESP32, recognizing ~25–50 major satellites (ISS, Hubble, Starlink, etc.) so simple, high-value events — like *"ISS visible in 5 minutes!"* — can trigger a notification animation without waiting on a full AI round-trip.
-- To avoid free-tier cold starts on Render, the ESP32 will send a lightweight keep-alive ping roughly every 10 minutes, separate from its actual data requests (every 5–7 minutes).
+- To avoid free-tier cold starts on Render, the ESP32 sends a lightweight keep-alive ping roughly every 10 minutes, separate from its actual data requests (every 5 minutes).
 - When nothing's happening, the **WS2812B strip** (5m, 300 LEDs) runs a user-selected ambient pattern — Deep Space, Starfield, Moonlight, Aurora, Mars Glow, Solar Wind — in warm, low-brightness tones so it's easy to leave running while working or studying.
 - When something happens, the strip pauses ambient mode, plays a short notification animation for the relevant category (Mars, Earth, Moon, Sun, Saturn, Satellites), then fades back.

-**Note:** the autonomous polling and event-filtering system described above is the current build focus — see [Project Status](#project-status) for what's actually implemented today versus in progress.
+**Note:** the filtering logic above is implemented and live on both sides (Nova's `/sensor` endpoint and the ESP32 satellite filter) — see [Project Status](#project-status) for what's still pending on the hardware/UI side.

 ## Meet Nova